udexon/Multiweb/Phoscript_Tutorials.md

 - PhosKey ID-less Messaging: [Greeting with a Secret Phrase (GASP)](https://github.com/udexon/XIDT/blob/master/Greet_Secret_Phrase.md)

-- Phoscript, with its stack machine architecture and Reverse Polish Notation syntax, plays a key role in unravelling the secrets of transient key cryptography, and lays the foundation for a new paradigm in computing, with applications from graph database to a universal payment system.
+- Phoscript, with its stack machine architecture and Reverse Polish Notation syntax, plays a key role in unravelling the secrets of transient key cryptography, and lays the foundation for a new paradigm in computing &mdash; ___ID-less transactions___ &mdash; with applications from graph database to a universal payment system.

 4. SymForth is SymEngine with Forth wrapper, a.k.a.
 Phoscript &mdahs; a fast symbolic manipulation library, written in C++, now with Reverse Polish Notation support.